JEFFERSON COUNTY SHERIFF'S OFFICE SET TO PARTICIPATE IN ARKANSAS DRUG TAKE-BACK DAY

 We cannot accept liquids, needles or sharps.
 We will accept only pills, capsules, or patches.

 This service is free and anonymous, no questions asked.

 Due to COVID-19, we are asking everyone to please take the appropriate safety precautions and stay in your vehicle as you drive up.
 A Deputy or volunteer will retrieve the medications from you.

-"The Prescription Drug Take-Back Initiative is a great way for law enforcement and our community to come together in a partnership to address an ongoing public safety and public health issue", said Jefferson County Sheriff Lafayette Woods, Jr. Sheriff Woods went on to say, "It is common to find prescription drugs such as Hydrocodone (Vicodin), Oxycodone (OxyContin), and Fentanyl (Duragesic), just to name a few, in home medicine cabinets.
+"The Prescription Drug Take-Back Initiative is a great way for law enforcement and our community to come together in a partnership to address an ongoing public safety and public health issue", said Jefferson County Sheriff Lafayette Woods, Jr. "It is common to find prescription drugs such as Hydrocodone (Vicodin), Oxycodone (OxyContin), and Fentanyl (Duragesic), just to name a few, in home medicine cabinets.
 These drugs may have simply been left over from a medical procedure and have gone unused and forgotten about.
 Unfortunately, these drugs are also among the highest that are susceptible to diversion, misuse, and abuse.
 Too many people in our community have been directly or indirectly affected by prescription drug abuse and misuse and this event allows local residents to actively be a part of the solution.
 Properly disposing of unused or unwanted medications in a safe and secure environment is a critical step in fighting this devastating public safety and public health problem.
 Medicines that remain in a person's home can be very harmful or even fatal to children if they are not monitored and properly secured or disposed of.
-Proper disposal such as though the Take-Back Initiative also prevents environmental hazards by not allowing these harmful substances to enter our water supply and landfills."
+Proper disposal such as through the Take-Back Initiative also prevents environmental hazards by not allowing these harmful substances to enter our water supply and landfills."